EMU-CFE/CanvasDataViewer/README.md

 *	Finally, set up two SQL Server Agent jobs to run the two processes at night.
 Set the second process to run at least two hours after the first one.:
     *	dbo.CanvasData_General_DownloadLatestSchemaAndTables
     *	dbo.CanvasData_General_TableBuild

+### Step 10 – Create CanvasDataLevel1 database in SQL Server

+CanvasDataLevel1 is a SQL Server database that contains views to query Canvas Data.
+These views all draw on data in the CanvasDataStore database.
+(CanvasDataLevel1 doesn't store any data of its own.)

+You need to install CanvasDataLevel1 *after* you've successfully downloaded your Canvas Data into CanvasDataStore.
+Otherwise the install will fail.

+1. Open SQL Server Management Studio
+2. In the ObjectExplorer click on Connect and select your database engine that you installed
+3. In the database engine, right-click on Databases and select New Database
+4. In Database Name enter “CanvasDataLevel1” and click OK (Leave all other settings as default.
+You must use this name because it is hard-coded into all the scripts.)
+5. Right-click on Databases and click Refresh to make sure CanvasDataLevel has appeared
+6. In the top menu click on File > Open > File.
+In the dialog box, find/highlight the CanvasDataLevel1_mmddyy_hhmm.sql ... file in the CDV scripts.
+The script should open in a New Query window.
+Click Execute (F5).
+7. Open the CanvasDataLevel1 database to confirm that the views have installed.

 ## Contributing